 promote climate justice within our programme and choose environmental options.

-To develop inclusive experiences which embrace diverse communities and amplify lesser heard voices;
+To develop inclusive experiences which embrace diverse communities and amplify lesser heard voices:

 provide access to creativity and create pathways for young people.